AnyChart/docs.anychart.com/Maps/Seat_Maps/Advanced_Coloring.md

 ## Selective Coloring

-It's also possible to change the colors of separate elements, of parts of a group, if there are any.
-Though, it's necessary to know the group's structure and the classes set to those elements.
-In case no classes are set, it's necessary to set them, as the classes help to define the elements. и здесь написать что - можно раскрашивать отдельно, но для этого нужно знать какая структура у групп и если не заданы классы их нужно задать и это выглядит вот так (а не "let's set classes")
+It is also possible to change the colors of separate elements, or parts of a group, if there are any.
+Though, it is necessary to know the group's structure and the classes set to those elements.
+In case no classes are set, it is necessary to set them, as the classes help to define the elements.

-It's also possible to change the colors of the parts of a group, if there are any.
-Let's set classes for those elements and put several elements into the plan and repaint them on being hovered.

 ```
 <g id="hotplate">